deislabs/deislabs.io/content/posts/porter-package-search.md

 ```

-The `terrraform` mixin is now available for use in our next Porter bundle.
+The [Terraform mixin](https://porter.sh/mixins/terraform) is now available for use in our next Porter bundle.
 To peruse the full list of mixins, simply issue `porter mixin search` without
 any query.